moledoc/moledoc/Go/README.md

 ```

 When printing values, `fmt` package will (besides `fmt.Stringer`) look for `error` interface.
-In GoLang the calling code should handle errors by testing wheter the error equals `nil`, where a nil `error` denotes success and non-nil `error` denotes failure.
+In Go the calling code should handle errors by testing wheter the error equals `nil`, where a nil `error` denotes success and non-nil `error` denotes failure.

 A simple example